-The Being Human unit teaches students to learn, apply, document, and reflect on participatory design and research methods for Innovation.
-We have ~120 students from thirteen different disciplines on the unit who work in transdiciplinary teams to solve ‘real world’ problems with and for people in Bristol.
+I have written and directed since 2017 at the Centre for Innovation, which teaches students to learn, apply, document, and reflect on participatory design and research methods for Innovation.
+We have ~120 students from thirteen different disciplines on the unit who work in transdisciplinary teams to solve ‘real world’ problems with and for people in Bristol.

-In the first year of our Innovation program at the Centre, students work in transdisciplinary teams of five people.
+In the first year of our Innovation program at the Centre, students work in transdisciplinary teams of five people in the Being Human Unit and Design and Thinking units.
 Our assessment briefs this year were based on the submission for the Design By Nature: Student Design Awards.
-The awards focus on ‘inspiring innovative ways of living that are good for the environment’.
-The brief asked students to:
+The awards focus on ‘inspiring innovative ways of living that are good for the environment.
+The brief asked :

 ‘Create an affordable, practical, and evidence-based prototype that brings the multiple benefits of Nature into the homes of low-income inner-city communities.’